-Even if walking is the last thing you would normally do on holiday, the views and tiny amount of effort involved make it well worth doing.
+Even if hiking is the last thing you would normally do on holiday, the views and tiny amount of effort involved make it well worth doing in Madeira.
 You can pick a walk that suits your fitness level and according to whether or not you suffer from vertigo.

-Easy walks in Madeira #1: Vereda dos Balcões
+Easy levada walks in Madeira #1: Vereda dos Balcões

-I’ll start with the shortest and easiest of the three Madeira walks, which is only about 3 kilometres in total and more or less flat.
+I’ll start with the shortest and easiest of these five Madeira walks, which is only about 3 kilometres in total and more or less flat.

 And what a view it is!

 Despite the clouds obscuring the peaks of Ruivo and Areiro, the magnificence of the mountains on the opposite side of the valley was awe inspiring.

 As a viewing spot, it is doubly blessed with views of the ocean and Santana (famous for its triangular houses) in the distance.

 When we arrived, there were only a handful of other people there, enabling us to admire the scenery at our leisure and take photos without getting other people’s arms and heads in the shot.